Pi-0r-Tau/EPI-LENS/README.md

 - NDJSON import and export supported
   - This helps with quota bytes exceeded when analysing multiple files in the fileanalyzer.
 As it exports each complete analysis after each video, if you have this issue you can load data into the charts view with NDJSON or JSON

+- Library based FFT, dsp.js, tried and tested as custom FFT was lacking.
+- Removed legacy analyzer-helpers.js and split in sub helper files: aiming for a highly modular codebase so each file can be tuned and improved simply.
+- Charting file structure rejiged for nicer folder based structure
+- Periodicity threshold updated from 0.5 to 0.25 to reflect scientific standards.

 ## Recent updates to metrics
 - Patterned stimulus score
 - Dominant color (LAB)